rennao/rennao/README.md

 👋 Hi, I’m renner an Dev Jr
 I’m interested in learn programation
-I’m currently learning html,javascript, css and react I’m looking to collaborate on creating new projects a How to reach me discord: blinbas. email: rennerfag@gmail.com
+I’m currently learning html,javascript, css and react I’m looking to collaborate on creating new projects How to reach me discord: blinbas. email: rennerfag@gmail.com
  Pronouns: he/him